arturscheiner/dgb-gitsync/README.md

 ### Conclusion

-In conclusion, synchronizing Digibee pipelines with Git is an essential integration for any team using Digibee for their integration needs.
+In conclusion, synchronizing Digibee pipelines with Git is a good practice for any team using Digibee low-code platform to write integration code and have some kind of Git platform supporting its CI/CD strategy needs.
 By leveraging Git's version control, collaboration, and CI/CD integration capabilities, teams can ensure that their integrations are managed effectively and deployed consistently.

 **Before using it, make sure you have digibeectl installed on your computer**